Orthodontic Treatment in Scripps Ranch

 - Open bite – the upper and lower teeth do not touch when closing the jaw

 What Does Orthodontic Treatment Cost?

 The cost of orthodontic treatment can vary greatly, depending on the type of orthodontic appliances or system used.
-Traditional metal braces will be priced differently than ClearCorrect or Invisalign.
+Traditional metal braces will be priced differently than Invisalign.
 For pricing information, please set up a consultation with Village Center Dentistry.

 Are There Financing Options for Orthodontic Treatment?

 To inquire about financing orthodontic treatment, please give us a call or send an email today.